Azure/harstine/SETUP.md

 Once you log in, you will see your Dev Box.
 Click on “Connect”.

 ## Feedback
-Please let us know if you have feedback on the documentation or experience at: https://forms.office.com/r/mmM19znist
+Please let us know if you have feedback on the documentation or experience at: [Feedback on the Dev Box + W365 Frontline Private Preview](https://forms.office.com/r/mmM19znist)